-43 c.
+c.
 New controllable electronic record as proceeds.
-Depending on the nature and structure 44 of the fork, a new controllable electronic record arising under a hard fork may be property 45 "distributed on account of" the original record or "rights arising out of" the original record, thereby constituting proceeds of the original record under subparagraph (B) or (C), or both, of 46
+Depending on the nature and structure 43 44 of the fork, a new controllable electronic record arising under a hard fork may be property 45 "distributed on account of" the original record or "rights arising out of" the original record, thereby constituting proceeds of the original record under subparagraph (B) or (C), or both, of 46

 1 the definition of "proceeds."
 If the new record is "proceeds," then the rules on attachment, 2 perfection, priority under Sections 9-203(f), 9-315, and 9-322 would apply.
 If a security interest 3 in the original record is perfected by control, the creation of the new record in connection with a 4 hard fork typically results in the secured party obtaining control (or having the opportunity to 5 obtain control) of the new record.
 If that is not the case and perfection of the security interest in 6 the original record is only by control, however, then perfection would continue in the new record 7 only until the 21st day after the security interest attaches to the new record, unless one of the 8 exceptions under subsection (d) applies.
 Section 9-315(c), (d).
 For this reason, a secured party 9 may wish to perfect its security interest by filing so that the perfection would continue thereafter 10 in any proceeds under Section 9-315(d)(1).
-A secured party that does so may, to ensure the 11 priority of its perfected security interest, also wish to consider obtaining a release or 12 subordination from any earlier filed secured party whose financing statement covers the same 13 type of property.
+A secured party that does so may, to ensure the 10 priority of its perfected security interest, also wish to consider obtaining a release or 11 subordination from any earlier filed secured party whose financing statement covers the same 13 type of property.
 Even if that is achieved, a security interest in the record that is later perfected 14 by control would have priority over a security interest perfected by filing.
 Draft § 9-326A.
-14 by control would have priority over a security interest perfected by fining.
-Draft § 9-520A.
-15 16 d " dividvong " of controllable electronic records.
-New controllable electronic records also 10 d. " Airdrops " of controllable electronic records.
-New controllable electronic records also may be provided to persons in control of existing records by way of an "airdrop" that does not involve a fork in an existing blockchain.
-Depending on the circumstances, these new records 18 19 may or may not be proceeds of the existing, original record.
+15 16 d.
+"Airdrops" of controllable electronic records.
+New controllable electronic records also 17 may be provided to persons in control of existing records by way of an "airdrop" that does not 18 involve a fork in an existing blockchain.
+Depending on the circumstances, these new records 19 may or may not be proceeds of the existing, original record.
 20 21 e.
 New controllable electronic record as financial asset credited to securities account.
 If 22 the original record were a financial asset credited to a securities account, the new record might 23 become proceeds of a security entitlement for the reasons described in Note 89 .c.
 Because the 24 securities intermediary (and not the entitlement holder) in such a situation presumably would 25 have control of the original record, the question sometimes arises as to whether the intermediary 26 has any duty to obtain or maintain control of the new record for the benefit of its entitlement 27 holder (and indirectly for the benefit of the holder of a security interest in the security 28 entitlement).
 The Drafting Committee has not yet considered that issue.
 29 30 31 Section 9- 104.
 Control of Deposit Account.
 32 (a) [Requirements for control.]
-A secured party has control of a deposit account if: 33 (1) the secured party is the bank with which the deposit account is maintained; 34 (2) the debtor, secured party, and bank have agreed in an authenticated record that 35 the bank will comply with instructions originated by the secured party directing disposition of 36 the funds in the deposit account without further consent by the debtor; or 37 (3) the secured party becomes the bank's customer with respect to the deposit 51 (5) the secured party becomes the bank's customer with respect to the deposit 38 account-; or
+A secured party has control of a deposit account if: 33 (1) the secured party is the bank with which the deposit account is maintained; 34 (2) the debtor, secured party, and bank have agreed in an authenticated record that 35 the bank will comply with instructions originated by the secured party directing disposition of 36 the funds in the deposit account without further consent by the debtor; or 37 (3) the secured party becomes the bank's customer with respect to the deposit 38 account-; or